-Our forthcoming book centering on the role of an economic mindset towards education is targeted at students, parents, and educators seeking an interactive evidence-based approach on how to effectively utilize college resources and experiences as holistic investment towards intellectual and professional development.
+Our book is targeted at students, parents, and educators seeking an interactive evidence-based approach on how to effectively utilize college resources and experiences as holistic investment towards intellectual and professional development.

 Is College a Lousy Investment? engages a variety of concerns about the value and cost of a college education from an interdisciplinary perspective.
 The volume illustrates how the idea of college as investment is problematic and provides different perspectives, possibilities, and practices for students seeking to get the most out of their college years.
 Rather than viewing college and the unique challenges college students face in the twenty-first century as intractable, this volume is important because it provides a rebuttal to the growing body of college crisis literature but also recommendations to students on how best negotiate the challenges of a globally competitive academic environment.